SINS-Lab/Systems/SCIBS/SI-Colutron/starting-beam.md

 ## Troubleshooting – common issues:
 * Use high voltage probe and DMM to measure voltage on the isolated part of the source in the acrylic box.
 (The display for “V-Accel” shows the programmed voltage and not a measured voltage.)
 * Use DMM to measure the voltage across the three series 6V batteries (should be around 19V).
+* Check that the bias battery voltage is being applied to the source, if not, ensure that the servo arm from the Arduino is properly positioned.